bpedersenmsu/cs2400-arm-classwork-1/README.md

 2. [malloc](https://godbolt.org/z/kAZX7x)
    1. How are the arguments passed to `malloc` and `free`?

+   It looks like the arguement that is passed is loaded into R0 before branching to malloc or free.

    2. Research the implementation (source code) of `malloc` and `free`.

 3. [malloc array](https://godbolt.org/z/bBl0zx)